javatlacati/swiplwebtut/webspanish.md

     html_set_options([dialect(xhtml)])
 ----

-This section's certainly long, but it's the core of el tutorial.
-Still, lets break and do a few exercises to absorb what we've learned.
+Esta sección's certainly long, but it's the core of el tutorial.
+Still, lets break and do a few ejercicios to absorb what we've learned.

-.html exercises
+.html ejercicios
 ****
 Ejercicio:
 Convert a simple web page from a project you've made into termerized HTML.